 Your FAFSA and financial aid interview will be reviewed by the VFAO team.
 You will be contacted if there are errors or if additional information is needed.
 The VFAO will then contact the University to confirm your actual or expected matriculation.
 Once confirmed, your request for Federal Student Assistance will be processed in accordance with the guidelines set forth in the U.S. Department of Education’s Financial Aid Handbook.
 Once processed, you will receive an Awards Letter via email confirming your federal loan.

 8. How will I receive my loan money?

 Federal loans will be disbursed to the University in 3 equal amounts, once at the beginning of each trimester.
 The balance of your tuition is due at Registration, but you will not be required to pay at that time if you have a government and/or Sallie Mae loan pending.
 When the University receives the loan disbursement, the Accounting Department will apply tuition and fees and credit any loans pending on your behalf.
 After this is done, if you have a credit balance on your account, the remaining funds will be refunded back to you.
 You will be given instructions on how to sign up for Direct Deposit so your refund will go directly to the bank account of your choice.

--If you are entering in the Fall class, you should begin the financial aid application process in June, for the Spring class you should start the process in October and for the Summer class you should start in February.
+-If you are entering in the Fall class, you should begin the financial aid application process in June, for the Spring class you should start the process by October 1 and for the Summer class you should start by February 1

 -Write down your usernames and passwords and store them in a safe place.